mizraith/pi-boot-script/README.md

 #### Run your own startup scripts on Raspbian, without ever having touched the Linux partition.

+This is a modified/forked version of the original found on GitLab.
+I had too many problems to count with the script just silently dying in the middle.
+Just extremely brittle and prone to not working.
+Main modifications include:
+  * Changed location of log.
+Was /dev/shm, but this got lost every reboot or if script crashed in middle.
+Moved to /boot with success
+  * Added additional commetns and logging output.
+  * Script will now try to get through entirety before shutting itself off.
+This worked, as mid-script failures don't seem to happen a second time.
+  * Give the script a few reboot cycles to work through itself.
+Within 5 minutes your pi will be customized!

 This is a 100% script-based way to run commands at boot.
 It only uses the FAT32 */boot* partition on the SD card or the .img file.
 You don't need to change anything about the ext4 (Linux) partition.

 This is useful if: